Dongkesi-2018/CarND-P5/CarND-Vehicle-Detection/README.md

 ### 2.1.
 Data Exploration

 I used project provided dataset as the training data at first, but after a variety of comparison and testing, I found the classifier is very sensitive to the yellow lane line.
 I noticed the data of non-vehicles/GTI folder are not captured from this video, I thought these data have much effect on the classifier of this project, so I only use the data of non-vehicles/Extras folder as the not car data.
 In fact, my guess is correct, the effect of classifier has been significantly improved.
 Although these data are unbalanced, the accuracy of the classifier is somewhat unreliable, but it is undeniable that I have obtained a more effective classifier for this project.
-Finally, I got a accuracy **99.63%**.
+Finally, I got a accuracy **99.71%**.
 Next, I will detail my steps.

-Dataset Quantity.
+Training Dataset, 20% for testing:

 |   Cars     |   Not Cars |   Shape    |
 |:----------:|:----------:|:----------:|
 | 8792       |      5068  | (64x64x3)  |

 ### 2.2.
 Histogram of Oriented Gradients (HOG) Features

+I use YUV color space with all channels, 11 orientations, 8 pixel per cell and 2 cells per block at last.

 **File**: extract.py